the78mole/RentalManager/CONTRIBUTING.md

 * Issues with no clear steps to reproduce will not be triaged.
 If an issue is labeled with "needs info" and receives no further replies from the author of the issue for more than 5 days, it will be closed.

-* If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported][issues].
+* If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported][issues] and you are running the latest version of RentalManager.
 You can search through existing issues to see if there is a similar one reported.
 Include closed issues as it may have been closed with a solution.

 * Next, [create a new issue](#submit-issue) that thoroughly explains the problem.
 Please fill out the populated issue form before submitting the issue.

 ## <a name="feature"></a> Want a Feature?
 You can *request* a new feature by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
 Please consider what kind of change it is:

 * For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

 ### <a name="submit-issue"></a> Submitting an Issue